 The difference between property testing as discussed so far and testing distributions is quite substantial.
-So far, we have discussed the testing of objects, viewed as functions (equiv., as sequences over some alphabet), under the uniform distribution.
-That is, the tested object was a function, and the tested property was a property of functions (equiv., a set of functions).
-Furthermore, the tester was given query access to the tested object, and the (uniform) distribution was used merely as a basis for defining distance between objects.
+So far, we have discussed the testing of objects that were viewed as functions (equiv., as sequences over some alphabet), whereas distributions were only mentioned implicitly (when viewing the distance between functions as the probability that they differ on a uniformly distributed argument).1 That is, the tested object was a function, and the tested property was a property of functions (equiv., a set of functions).
+Furthermore, the tester was given query access to the tested object, and the (uniform) distribution was used merely as a basis for defining distance between objects.2